Empathy: What It Is, Why It Matters, and How You Can Improve

 Why is Empathy Important?

 Empathy is important in almost every aspect of daily life.
-It allows us to have compassion for others, relate to friends, loved ones, co-workers, and strangers, and it has a large benefit impact on the world.
+It allows us to have compassion for others and relate to friends, loved ones, co-workers, and strangers, and it dramatically impacts the world.

 In Personal Life